typsy-dev/documentation/ApiV2.md

 #### Request processed with errors
-Example response where the account create request has failed.
+Example response where the user create request has been accepted but has failed processing.
+This is typically because a business rule has failed.

 ```
 {